sarahtam718/100-days-of-code/log.md

 ### Day 24: February 15, 2020

-**Week's Progress**: Basic JavaScript on freeCodeCamp 100% complete! - 9 more sections to go
+**Day's Progress**: Basic JavaScript on freeCodeCamp 100% complete! - 9 more sections to go

 **Thoughts:** YAY

 **Skills:** ternary operator, parseInt, Math.random(), Math.Floor(), recursion

+### Day 25: February 17, 2020

+**Day's Progress**: ~65% through the ES6 modules on freeCodeCamp

+**Thoughts:** I feel like following this up with code wars problems would be helpful to see if I can actually apply the logic

+**Skills:** destructuring, spread operator, rest parameter